Excerpt from " Adobe Photoshop for Textile Design

 Merging color positions

 If you still have too many colors in your design there is a technique for merging colors.
 Or in other words taking two colors and collapsing them into one color position.
-Try the following.
+To do this, try the following.

 1. Start with opening an image that has already been color reduced and is in Indexed Color mode.

-5. Click on one of the colored boxes in the Color table that you want to merge with the first one.
+5. Then Click on the colored box in the Color table that you want to merge with the first one.
 The Color picker menu will pop up again.

-7. Now Click on Image drag down to Mode drag over to RGB color.
+7. Now on top of your screen, click on Image drag down to Mode then drag over to RGB color.

 8. Now Click on Image drag down to Mode drag over to Indexed color.